shaack/cm-chessboard/README.md

 ## API

-### addMarker(square, type = MARKER_TYPE.emphasize)

-Add a marker on a square.
-Default types are: MARKER_TYPE.newMove, MARKER_TYPE.lastMove, MARKER_TYPE.emphasize, exportet by `Chessboard.js`.
-You can create your own marker types, just create an object like {slice: "marker1", opacity: 0.6}.
-`slice` is the id in sprite.svg, `opacity` the opacity.

-### removeMarker(field = null, type = null);

-Set field to null to remove all marker from squares.
-Set type to null, to remove all types.

 ### getSquare(square)

-Get figure on square.
+Returns the figure on a square.

 ### setPosition(fen)

-Set the position as fen.
-Special values: `"start"` sets the chess start position, `"empty"` sets empty board.
+Set the position as `fen`.
+Special values are `"start"`, sets the chess start position and `"empty"`, sets an empty board.

 ### getPosition()

-Get the position as fen.
+Get the board position as `fen`.

 ### setOrientation(color)

-Set the board orientation.
-(Color at bottom).
+Set the board orientation (color at bottom).
 Allowed values are `COLOR.white` or `COLOR.black` or `"white"` or `"black"`.

 ###  getOrientation()

-Get the board orientation.
+Returns the the board orientation.

 ### destroy()